Homebuyer Fund participants video

 So, returning to our example, you sell the property after five years.
 The Valuer-General of Victoria values your property at $600,000.
 Remember, the Homebuyer Fund owns 25% (or 35%) of your property, so you need to pass on that share of the property value after the sale.
 This could be more than the Homebuyer Fund’s initial contribution, as the State shares in any gains on the property.
 The State’s share of the sale will be 25% of the value, so $150,000, rather than the original contribution of $125,000.
 Your share will be 75%, which is $450,000.

-You should review the eligibility criteria and ongoing requirements, including what you need to do for the annual review each year.
+Next, you should review the eligibility criteria and ongoing requirements, including what you need to do for the annual review each year.

 Make sure you read and understand the program documents, review the conditions of pre-approval, and seek financial and legal advice if required.

-Apply online and read through the Participation Agreement.
+Apply online and read the Participation Agreement.